The WinDIY wind vane is mounted at the end of the device carrier. It should help to align the wind turbine always in the direction of the wind.

 Now you can test again whether the sail fits into the frame.
 The corner parts should be at least one cm away from the frame.

-In this step you have to make the holes for the screws, which later connect two corner parts per corner.
+In this step you have to make the holes for the screws, which will later connect two corner parts per corner.

 Now fix the sail in the frame with the cable ties as shown.